XYReMind/mdified_resnet/README.md

 ## Setup and run

 1. ssh into NYU green
 2. Using the btach file provided in this repo.
-Run "sbatch min_project.sh"
+Run "sbatch min_project.sh" (ou can other two sh files for method 1 and method 2)
 3. Using command "squeue -u USERNAME" to check the progress of the training.
 4. Result will be store in file names "min_preoject.out"